LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 Did you know that shells play a vital role in the Linux operating system?
 PuTTY lets you type stuff to your shell and shows you what the shell outputs.

-When you log in to one of these machines, a program named `login` asks you for your username and password.
+When you log in to a Linux machine, a program named `login` asks you for your username and password.
 After you type in the right username and password, it looks in a particular file, `/etc/passwd`, which lists useful things about you like where your home directory is located.
-This file also has a program name in it -- the name of your shell.
+This file also has a program name in it --- the name of your shell.
 `login` runs your shell after it finishes setting up everything for you.

 Theoretically, you can use anything for your shell, but you probably want to use a program designed for that purpose.